Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Changgyeonggung Palace was originally built in the 15th century as a secondary palace for the Joseon royal family.

-This is one of my favorite palaces in Seoul with lots of nature sites to explore.
+This is one of my favorite palaces in Seoul with plenty of nature sites to explore.

-The palace has a greenhouse, which is Korea’s first western-style greenhouse.
-There’s also a sundial that was used to tell time during the Joseon dynasty.
+The palace includes Korea’s first Western-style greenhouse, as well as a sundial once used to tell time during the Joseon dynasty.

 Highlights: